neerajsubramanian/EV_charger_placement_PoC/README.md

 - Blue: non-selected build sites for new chargers

 Additional future variations (to be implemented):
 - Objective: Minimize travel time between nearby chargers
-- Constraint: Prefer high traffic locations

-{ Final Small Scale Program notes:
-- uses functions from visualization.py & utilities.py to
-work with objectives and constraints of the project
-- uses D-Wave's LeapHybridSolver as solver for the program
-- returned output from solver stored in soln.txt file
-- soln_.txt is plotted as the final visual output -> soln_map.png }

 ![soln](soln_map.png)